Azure/aztfexport/README.md

 ### Batch Mode

-In batch mode, instead of interactively specifying the mapping from Azurem resource id to the Terraform resource address, `aztfy` requires the user to provide that mapping via the resource mapping file (via `-m`), with the following format:
+In batch mode, instead of interactively specifying the mapping from Azurem resource id to the Terraform resource address, users are expected to provide that mapping via the resource mapping file (via `-m`), with the following format:

 ```json
 {